 Early Ventures is a non-profit program operating on revenue collected from tuition.
 This program is not funded from the ISD #659 general fund.
-Parents/Guardians must contract with Early Ventures Learning Center for services needed and follow a weekly or monthly payment schedule.
-We reserve the right to drop a child from the program when payment is delinquent.
-Families will also be responsible for any and all additional collection fees accumulated while recovering monies on delinquent accounts.
-The rates vary depending on age and schedule options.
+Parents/Guardians must contract with Early Ventures Learning Center for services needed and follow through with payments.
+Early Ventures rates vary depending on age and schedule options.